31 Oct, 2024 Halloween is more Christian than you’d think

 Halloween is more Christian than you’d think

-The key point here is that there is a Christian story behind Halloween for God’s people to discover again – TO TELL IT.
+The key point here is that there is a Christian story behind Halloween for God’s people to discover again – TO TELL IT – because Halloween is genuinely the celebration of the Saints who brought the LIGHT which dispelled that DARKNESS!

-• If we act, we can shape the way it develops within our culture – making it an opportunity, in contrast to the ‘dark messenger’ it will otherwise be shaped to be by those seeking profit.
+• But we are not powerless.
+If we act, we can shape the way it develops within our culture.
+This can be an opportunity, bringing light in contrast to the ‘dark messenger’ it will otherwise be at the hands of those seeking profit.

 The below summary of the history of Halloween is written with thanks to history.com, Wikipedia and the skimming of various topical articles via google.